TritonDataCenter/rfd/rfd/0002/README.md

    treat the GZ JSON logging as the reliable path.
 Thus, users will be able to get those messages out of Manta.

-## Open questions (input encouraged)
+## Other Considerations

 ### Updates w/o platform rebuild

 It has been requested that we attempt to build this feature in such a way that if docker adds log drivers, we can somehow roll these out without a platform reboot.
-At this point my thinking on how we could accomplish this is:
+At this point how we will accomplish this is:

- * have the logger be something like /usr/docker/bin/logger with /usr/docker being mounted writable in the GZ (or whatever path with this property)
+ * have the logger be /lib/sdc/docker/logger
  * add an option to the dockerlogger which outputs a list of supported drivers
+ * build a dockerlogger shar which:
+     * installs the binary to /opt/smartdc/docker/bin
+     * installs an SMF service which copies from opt/smartdc/docker/bin to /lib/sdc/docker on startup
- * have another procedure for updating /usr/docker/bin/logger on all CNs similar to agents updates or perhaps `sdcadm experimental update-docker`?
+ * add an sdcadm procedure for installing the dockerlogger to CNs similar to SDC agents.

-This way we could roll out a new /usr/docker/bin/logger to all CNs when new drivers are wanted.
-Already the list of drivers we want to allow has to be in SAPI's metadata for sdc-docker to allow those drivers to be used.
-So in this case adding a new driver would mean:
+The list of drivers we want to allow has to be in SAPI's metadata for sdc-docker to allow those drivers to be used.
+So in this case adding a new driver would
+mean:

  * update sdc-docker so it knows about validation for the new driver
- * roll out the new /usr/docker/bin/logger to all CNs
+ * roll out the new /lib/sdc/docker/logger to all CNs
  * enable the new driver via SAPI's metadata for the docker SAPI service

-### Go in the build?
+### Go in the build

 When I explained to him what I was doing, Trent made an excellent suggestion which I tried out and seems like it will work well.
 What he suggested was to